dannewoo/creativecode/README.md

 Week 1: Intro to Creative Coding and Processing

-Week 2: Forms and Shapes
+Week 2: Forms, Shapes and Variables

-Week 3: Variables, Patterns and Computational Color
+Week 3: Patterns and Computational Color

 Week 4: Decisions, Randomization and Export (PDF and PNG)